 Oh, and don’t forget to visit the place where Buffalo Wings were first conjured up.

-Yup, Buffalo is the home of Buffalo Wings and were created at the Anchor Bar, which you can still visit today.
+Yup, Buffalo is the home of Buffalo Wings and was created at the Anchor Bar, which you can still visit today.

 10.)
 Watkins Glen State Park